 On the other hand, the property owner both owns and is responsible for the water lines that extend from the street boundary up to the house.
 This includes not only the water pipe itself but also any related infrastructure such as shutoff valves or meters located on the homeowner’s side.

 As a homeowner, you’re likely aware that you have a significant role in maintaining and repairing the water lines on your property.
 It’s essential to recognize that any line issue that arises between your house and the street falls under your jurisdiction.
-You’re in charge of ensuring that water supply to your home remains uninterrupted and safe.
+You’re in charge of ensuring that the water supply to your home remains uninterrupted and safe.
 The city or the county usually steps in when there’s a problem with the water main, leaving issues beyond that point to the homeowner.

 The delineation of responsibility means that, while you may not worry about the water main itself, everything from the water meter or curb stop onwards is your domain.
 It’s important to maintain these water lines diligently because any negligence can lead to disruption in the water service and potentially costly repairs.